 The City Council operates under the Rules of Council which are adopted by the City Council in accordance with the City Charter.
 The City Council holds Regular City Council Meetings open to the general public, on the second and fourth Mondays of each month (except for the fourth Monday in December) at 7:00 p.m. in the Council Chambers at City Hall, 6131 Taylorsville Road, Huber Heights, Ohio.
 The City Council also holds Council Work Sessions open to the general public, on the Tuesdays prior to the Regular City Council Meetings; Generally, the first and third Tuesdays of each month (except for the third Tuesday in December) at 7:00 p.m. in the Council Chambers at City Hall, 6131 Taylorsville Road, Huber Heights, Ohio.

-The taped meetings of the Huber Heights City Council are broadcast by Dayton Access Television (DATV) on Time Warner Cable as follows:
+The taped meetings of the Huber Heights City Council are broadcast by Dayton Access Television (DATV) on Spectrum Cable as follows:

 - Tuesdays (on the next week following a City Council Meeting) at 5:00 p.m. on Channel 6